 Fraternal Twins Share Only 50% of Their DNA

 Genetically speaking, all living beings have two copies of each gene.
-This includes one that is inherited from the mother and one that is inherited from the father.
+This includes one that’s inherited from the mother and one that’s inherited from the father.
 That is, half of the genes come from the egg and the other from the sperm.

-Therefore, fraternal twins, who come from different sperm and eggs, only share 50% of their DNA.
-They can also have different blood types.
-Thus, fraternal twins are siblings born at the same time, without any other similarity.
+According to an article by a researcher at the University of the Republic, fraternal twins (coming from different eggs and sperm) only share 50% of their DNA and may even have different blood types.
+Therefore, they’re siblings born in the same birth without any other similarity.

-Scientists still aren’t sure about all of the factors that influence whether or not a woman is able to release two eggs simultaneously.
-However, a study by Dr. Gary Steinman noted that consuming more dairy products increases one’s chances of conceiving twins.
-This was determined after comparing the statistics for how many identical twins were born to mothers who were vegans and how many were conceived by mothers with a standard diet.
+On the other hand, a 2006 study by Dr. Gary Steinman showed that consuming more milk products increases the chances of conceiving twins.
+This was determined after comparing the numbers of twins born to vegan mothers and mothers with normal diets.

 Have you ever wondered what the differences are between twins and twins?
 We hope this information’s been useful to you; since the conception of two babies in the womb, at the beginning, can generate some confusion.
 Therefore, don’t hesitate to consult your gynecologist to clarify any doubts you may have.